Salvation (Cult of Luna album)

 Salvation is the third studio album by Swedish post-metal band Cult of Luna, released on Earache Records in 2004; on October 4 in Europe, and October 10 in the United States.

-Salvation was critically acclaimed upon its release, with Metal Hammer awarding it 10/10, the first album to receive the accolade since Metallica's Black Album.

 A music video was recorded for "Leave Me Here", directed by Anders Forsman and Linus Johansson.
 It premiered on April 30, 2005 on MTV2 and Fuse TV.

 Track listing

 All tracks written by Cult of Luna.